karpo27/Sudoku/README.md

 This game was written in Python 3, and makes use of the following modules:

 - random: Used for a short pause between moves to make the game feel more natural.
 - sqlite3: Used to save scores in a database based on player's name.
+The game automatically saves your progress, you can check your stats at any time.

 ## Contributing
 This project is open for contributions from anyone who wants to improve it.
 If you'd like to contribute, feel free to fork the repository, make your changes, and submit a pull request